-Next update scheduled for March 11,2014
+Next update scheduled for April 22,2014

 The Early Care and Education database tracks and updates early care and education legislation from the 2008-2014 legislative sessions for 50 states and the territories.
 Issues include child care and child care financing, early childhood services, prekindergarten, professional development, home visiting, infants and toddlers, and financing early education.
 Legislation can be searched by state, topic, status, primary sponsor, bill number or keyword.
 This database, which is updated biweekly, is made possible by the generous support of the Alliance for Early Success.

 2014 LEGISLATIVE SESSION – EARLY CARE & EDUCATION STATE LEGISLATION

 The month of March represents the mid-way point for many state legislatures.
 By the end of April, fewer than 25 states will still be in regular session, with projected adjournments in South Dakota, Mississippi, Maryland, Virginia, Kentucky, Maine, Nebraska, Alaska and Iowa.
 The full 2014 legislative calendar for all states and the territories, including targeted adjournment dates, are available HERE.

 For the most up-to-date status and description of early care and education legislation from the 2008 to 2014 legislative sessions for 50 states and the territories, scroll down to search the NCSL Early Care and Education Database, updated every 2 weeks starting on January 14, 2014.
 To read about the 2013 legislative session and 174 enacted laws on early care and education in 38 states and Puerto Rico, see the full 2013 State Legislative Action on Early Care and Education report.

 - The 2014 database includes approximately 300 carryover bills from the 2013 session from 26 states, the District of Columbia and Puerto Rico.
 To ensure the bill status reflects the appropriate year, please check the “Date of Last Action” field.